nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 By default, both the input and output ports of an Operator will use a double-buffered queue that has a capacity of one message and a policy that is set to error if a message arrives while the queue is already full.
 A single `MessageAvailableCondition` ({cpp:class}`C++ <holoscan::gxf::MessageAvailableCondition>`/{py:class}`Python <holoscan.conditions.MessageAvailableCondition>`)) condition is automatically placed on the operator for each input port so that the `compute` method will not be called until a single message is available at each port.
 Similarly each output port has a `DownstreamMessageAffordableCondition` ({cpp:class}`C++ <holoscan::gxf::DownstreamMessageAffordableCondition>`/{py:class}`Python <holoscan.conditions.DownstreamMessageAffordableCondition>`) condition that does not let the operator call `compute` until any operators connected downstream have space in their receiver queue for a single message.
 These default conditions ensure that messages never arrive at a queue when it is already full and that a message has already been received whenever the `compute` method is called.
 These default conditions make it relatively easy to connect a pipeline where each operator calls compute in turn, but may not be suitable for all applications.
 This section covers how the default behavior can be overridden on request.

+For input ports, if you set `queue_size`/`size` to a value greater than 1 (e.g., `IOSpec::IOSize(2)` in C++ or `size=2` in Python) and do not override the port condition, the default `MessageAvailableCondition` will also set `min_size` to the same value, enabling batched execution.
+Holoscan emits a warning in this case.
+If you only want buffering without batching, explicitly set `min_size=1`.
+Holoscan plans to introduce an explicit `batch_size` configuration and change `queue_size`/`size` to control queue capacity only.
+For `IOSpec::kPrecedingCount` / `IOSpec.PRECEDING_COUNT`, the resolved queue size is computed from the application graph at run time; the planned `batch_size` configuration is intended to make this behavior explicitly configurable.

 It is possible to modify the global default queue policy via the `HOLOSCAN_QUEUE_POLICY` environment variable.
 Valid options (case insensitive) are:
   - "pop": a new item that arrives when the queue is full replaces the oldest item
   - "reject": a new item that arrives when the queue is discarded